Aklox31/a_jobcenter/README.md

 # a_jobcenter
-A simple system for adding farm jobs to your server
+A simple system for adding jobs to the job center

 Documentation:
 You need at least the following resources, ox_lib and ox_target